FredKSchott/snowpack/docs/tutorials/vue.md

 - console.log('Hello World!
 You did it!
 Welcome to Snowpack :D');
 + import { createApp } from 'vue';
 + import App from './App.vue';
 + createApp(App).mount('#root');
 ```

-The page should now say "Learn Vue".
+The page should now say "Welcome to my Vue app!".
 Congratulations!
 You now have your first Vue component!

 ## Customize your project layout